 To bake in the SEO we simply build/change your website to be user friendly and search engine friendly at its core.
 From the site’s taxonomy to the link structure everything should be built for easy access to humans and search robots or spiders.
 The larger your website and the more content or products you have the more important taxonomy and link structure become.
-Web development, when defined right from the beginning will improve your onsite SEO scores and make your offsite SEO and content marketing more successful.
+Web development, when defined properly, from the beginning will improve your onsite SEO scores and make your offsite SEO and content marketing more successful.

 The link structure should be laid out in such a fashion that your most important content is always a single click from anywhere on the site.
 This allows your website users quick access to your important content and it allows the search engines quick access to this crucial content as well.
 As a rule, if something is linked from the home page it is important, if something is linked from multiple pages on the site it is more important.
 This is one of the most simple rules that is violated.

 Note that we now have a slightly different approach for the highly competitive niche that we developed in 2018.

 Build with Smartphones in Mind